naggie/dsportal/docs/index.rst

-Dsportal is a monitoring web portal that runs periodic health checks against things like web appplications and servers.
+Dsportal is a monitoring web portal that runs periodic health checks against web appplications and servers.
 Health checks are able to run server-side or remotely on stateless workers for the sake of firewall limitations, location or authorisation reasons.

 Dsportal can also send alerts when healthchecks fail, rate limiting to avoid alarm_fatigue_.